-■ PPO means Preferred Provider Organization
+PPO means Preferred Provider Organization

 This plan pays only "covered services."
-See the Schedule of Benefits for a list.
+See the Schedule of Benefits for a list of covered services.

 This booklet is not a contract.
 It provides a description of the benefits provided under your health care plan.